ahmedsalim3/sheep-classification-challenge/README.md

 # Sheep Classification Challenge

-A computer vision project to classify Arabian sheep breeds from images using machine learning.
-Built for a cultural challenge celebrating Eid al-Adha.
+A computer vision project to classify Arabian sheep breeds from images using a Vision Transformer (ViT) with K-fold cross-validation and ensemble learning.

 ## How to install